Close

 As per SEBI LODR, Management Discussion and Analysis, Corporate Governance Report and Practicing Company Secretary's Certificate regarding compliance of conditions of Corporate Governance forms part of this Annual Report.

-Mr. Ashwani Puri, Mr. B Santhanam, Mr. Pradyumna Vyas, Dr. Mohanasankar Sivaprakasam Ms. Sindhu Gangadharan and Mr. Sandeep Singhal were the Independent Directors during the entire Financial Year 2021-22.
+Mr. Ashwani Puri, Mr. B Santhanam, Mr. Pradyumna Vyas, Dr. Mohanasankar Sivaprakasam, Ms. Sindhu Gangadharan and Mr. Sandeep Singhal were the Independent Directors during the entire financial year 2022-23.

-In accordance with the provisions of the Act and in terms of the Memorandum and Articles of Association of the Company, Mr. N N Tata retires by rotation at the ensuing Annual General Meeting and has offered himself for re-appointment.
+In accordance with the provisions of the Act and in terms of the Memorandum and Articles of Association of the Company, Mr. Bhaskar Bhat is liable to retire by rotation at the ensuing Annual General Meeting and has offered himself for re-appointment.

-The Board placed on record its appreciation for the valuable contribution and wise counsel rendered by Mr. N Muruganandam and Mr. Arun Roy during their tenure as members of the Board.
+The Board placed on record its appreciation and recognised the valuable contribution rendered by Mr. Pankaj Kumar Bansal, IAS during his tenure as member of the Board.

 None of the Directors are related to each other within the meaning of the term "Relative" as per Section 2(77) of the Act.

-Pursuant to the provisions of Section 203 of the Act, Mr. C K Venkataraman – Managing Director, Mr. Ashok Sonthalia – Chief Financial Officer and Mr. Dinesh Shetty – General Counsel & Company Secretary are the Key Managerial Personnel of the Company.
-Mr. S Subramaniam retired from the services of the Company at the close of business hours on 30th June 2021 and Mr. Ashok Sonthalia took over as the Chief Financial Officer effective 1st July 2021.
+None of the Key Managerial Personnel were appointed or resigned during the year.
+Pursuant to the provisions of Section 203 of the Act, Mr. C K Venkataraman - Managing Director, Mr. Ashok Sonthalia - Chief Financial Officer and Mr. Dinesh Shetty - General Counsel and Company Secretary are the Key Managerial Personnel of the Company.

 The Board has, on the recommendation of the BNRC, framed a policy for selection and appointment of Directors, Senior Management and their remuneration.
 The Remuneration Policy forms part of the Corporate Governance Report.

-The remuneration to the Non-Executive and Senior Management Employees consists of various components as explained here.
+The remuneration to the Non-Executive Directors and Senior Management Employees consists of various components as explained here.

 The Non-Executive Directors shall be entitled to receive remuneration by way of sitting fees, reimbursement of expenses, for participation in the Board/Committee meetings and Commission.

-The Board Nomination and Remuneration Committee oversees the Company's nomination process for Independent Directors and in that connection identifies, screens and reviews individuals qualified to serve as an Independent Director on the Board.
+The BNRC oversees the Company's nomination process for Independent Directors and in that connection identifies, screens and reviews individuals qualified to serve as an Independent Director on the Board.
 The BNRC further has in place a process for selection and the attributes that would be desirable in a candidate and as and when a candidate is shortlisted, the BNRC will make a formal recommendation to the Board.

 The information required under Section 197 of the Act read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 are given below: